 The University of New South Wales (UNSW):

-Students may be awarded Elite Athletes and Performers (EAP) points for extra-curricular activities done during the HSC.
-Students who undertake these activities may be awarded up to 5 bonus depending on the magnitude and number of activities.
+Students may be awarded Elite Athletes, Performers and Leaders (EAPL) points for extra-curricular activities done during the HSC.
+Students who undertake these activities may be awarded up to 5 bonus points depending on the magnitude and number of activities.

 More information can be found at https://www.futurestudents.unsw.edu.au/bonus-points